dema-trading-ai/docs/docs/getting_started/backtesting/arguments.md

 ### Strategy
 When working on multiple strategies at the same time it is recommended to use the argument ```-s``` to easily backtest another strategy.
 Make sure your strategies are saved in the ./strategies/ folder and that the classes have different names.
-For example, to run a strategy where the class is called 'NewStrategy' use the command:
+For example, to run a strategy which class is named 'NewStrategy', while using the configuration present in ```config.json```, use the command:
 ```
 docker-compose run --rm dema-engine -s NewStrategy
 ```